arichornlover/YouTubeRebornPlus/README.md

 3. **YTUHD**: Stuttering on 4K videos (sometimes).

-4. **YouPiP:** (iOS 14.0 - 14.4.2): due to Apple's fault, you may encounter the *speedup-bug* as described [here]().
+4. **YouPiP** (iOS 14.0 - 14.4.2): due to Apple's fault, you may encounter the *speedup-bug* as described [here](https://drive.google.com/file/d/1NKdv1fr_KRWgD8nhkMDfG2eLBnbdeVtX/view?usp=sharing).
 The bug also happens when you try to play multi sources of sound at the same time.
 Enable **LegacyPiP** is a workaround.
 Keep in mind that LegacyPiP also removes UHD quality and breaks YouTube Autoplay next.
 Use it at your own risk.

 5. **Not a bug**: the app won't be albe to receive push notifications if you use a free developer account to sideload it.